What are my rights as a worker?

 An employer has many responsibilities under the legislation.
 Your employer must:

-- Ensure a copy of The Occupational Health and Safety Act, 1993 and The Occupational Health and Safety Regulations, 1996 is available for your reference.
+- Ensure a copy of The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, 1996 is available for your reference.
 The legislation is available for your reference online.

 - Provide a healthy and safe work environment